‘Princess Principal’ Season 2: Director Masaki Tachibana Talks Movie, ‘PriPri’ Sequel Hopes At Anime NYC 2017

-Spies may rely on surprise and intrigue to get the job done, but it’s no surprise that director Masaki Tachibana was asked about Princess Principal Season 2 during the recent Anime NYC 2017.
+Spies may rely on surprise and intrigue to get the job done, but it’s no surprise that Director Masaki Tachibana was asked about Princess Principal Season 2 during the recent Anime NYC 2017.
 The TV show is well-regarded by anime fans, with some reviews calling the Princess Principal anime one of the best anime of 2017.
 Everybody wants the second season, but will it happen?

-Crunchyroll Sr. Social Manager Miles attended the Princess Principal Q&A and was hoping to ask a question about how the studio ended up producing Episode 7.
+Crunchyroll Sr. Social Manager Miles attended the Princess Principal Q&A and was hoping to ask a question about how the studio ended up producing episode 7.
 It’s a good question since the odd episode was based in a laundry mill.
 The plot was focused on plant management, operations, and a slice of life story about the average working woman in the fantasy world.
 While poor Miles was too far behind in line and did not get a chance to ask his question, he did relay some of Tachibana’s answers to other questions.

 The original story by Code Geass writer Ichiro Okouchi was produced by Sentai Filmworks, Actas, and Studio 3Hz.
-When questioned by PriPri fans about the steampunk espionage atmosphere, director Tachibana discussed how the studios came up with the look and feel of the fictional London.
+When questioned by PriPri fans about the steampunk espionage atmosphere, Director Tachibana discussed how the studios came up with the look and feel of the fictional London.
 It turns out that the director’s personal experiences helped drive the vision since the “feel of London” came from his honeymoon.

 Tachibana also says that his prior experience working in the anime industry resulted in the Princess Principal anime.